Sam Gilliam – Irish Spring Here

 Gilliam has been described as protean, and constantly in search of new visual and emotional vocabulary.
 In speaking about his process and his constant exploratory quest, Gilliam said, “One of our shortcomings here on earth is to define everything in terms of us, as opposed to pushing outwardly…and I have been criticized so much for not being a painter that defines humans.”

 Sam Gilliam’s vacuum screen print, Meeker’s Press, is included in The Force of Color, an exhibition on view in the Madison Museum of Contemporary Art’s State Street Gallery.
 The title Meeker’s Press pays homage to artist and University of Wisconsin-Madison Professor Dean Meeker, who is recognized throughout the country as an innovator in the medium of screen printing.
 Gilliam and Meeker are widely respected for their boldly innovative, creative spirit and exploration of new techniques.
 Gilliam has also produced prints at Tandem Press in Madison, Wisconsin, including the 1,500-yard long Fireflies and Ferriswheels, one of the longest prints ever made.
 Both artists are recognized for their contributions to Wisconsin’s strong printmaking history.
 In 1997, Gilliam received an honorary doctorate at the University of Wisconsin-Madison.
-Sam Gilliam currently lives and works in Washington D.C.
+Gilliam passed away in June 2022.

 - Exploration of painting as sculpture